 For each meeting, faculty who conduct related research but who have not yet pursued or are just beginning to pursue funding are especially encouraged to attend.
 Faculty interested in proposing a workshop on a particular research area or problem are encouraged to contact Chris Eisenhart (firstname.lastname@example.org) to have it added to the schedule.

-Mentoring Writing for Science and Engineering Research Students
+Mentoring Presentation Skills for Science and Engineering Research Students

 Faculty advisors face a constant challenge teaching their research students to present their research results clearly.
 This group will meet twice monthly to discuss the challenges of mentoring our graduate students to give effective scientific presentations.
 The spring meetings will discuss readings from Michael Alley'sThe Craft of Scientific Presentations, 2nd Edition.
 We will also share our own experiences, challenges and strategies for helping our advisees become better technical speakers.
 The group meets over lunch, on alternating Wednesdays at 12 (2/12, 3/12, 4/9) and Thursdays at 12:30 (2/27, 3/27, 4/24).
 Please contact John Buck (email@example.com, x9237) to participate.
 The OFD will provide copies of the book for all participants.